DarkHawk727/Themis/README.md

 - **Flutter**: Our mobile app is made using Flutter which means that our mobile app is cross-platform.
 Flutter made making the mobile app easy and quick.

+- **Google Images**: We query google images to get images for articles which did not previously have images.
+This helped in maintaining accessibility and consistency which lead to great user experience.

 ## 🛑 Challenges we ran into
 -
 ## ✅ Accomplishments that we're proud of